cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Linked blocks

 Linked blocks provide the most basic means for a processor to interacts with blocks (i.e. buildings) in the Mindustry World.
-When a block is linked to a processor, a special, read-only variable is created in the processor which represents the linked block.
+When a block is linked to a processor, a special, read-only variable which represents the linked block is created in the processor.
 The variable name is created using a base block name, i.e. one-word representation of the block type name (e.g. `battery` for `@battery-large` or `cell` for `@memory-cell`) and a unique number starting from one.

 > [!IMPORTANT]
 > Assignments to variables representing linked blocks are silently ignored by the processor.
 If a processor variable with the same name as a newly linked block exists in a processor when the block is linked, it is removed from the processor and replaced by a processor variable representing the linked block.